Anticipation and quality control are the keys to successful maintenance

 The documentation and quality control of maintenance work is an important part of the maintenance process.
 The collected data is submitted to the NewIcon Quality Control Engineer who uses the information to compile a monthly report.
 It allows us to take corrective measures and propose improvement ideas to the product development team.
 NewIcon’s aftersales team works in connection with the maintenance organisation, managing the product updates of devices that are already in use.

 “We continue to develop our products and services in a way that enables the installation of new parts and updates to existing devices.
-New features improve the operational reliability of the devices, and the multi-product channel is an example of a part that has made it possible to expand the storage capacity of our customers’ storage robots.
+New features improve the operational reliability of the devices, and the multi-product channel feature is an example of a part that has made it possible to expand the storage capacity of our customers’ storage robots.
 We want to develop solutions that benefit our customers, which is why our operations are based on rational thinking and customer focus,” says Service Expert Mika Lipponen.

 Outside Finland, our distributors and their maintenance teams are responsible for the maintenance of our devices.
 NewIcon trains the distributors according to the same operational principles as are used in Finland and provides background support for the maintenance teams.
 In the UK and Denmark, NewIcon operates via its subsidiaries and constantly develops its own maintenance operations while business grows.